faceless2/quickhull3d/README.md

 Mark Newbold has used this package to create a very picturesque applet that creates and displays Waterman polyhedra

 See the maven project site here: [quickhull3d](http://quickhull3d.github.io/quickhull3d/)

+## Convex modification
+This fork adds a methods "convex" on the QuickHull3D class, which can be applied to a triangulated convex hull to include some of the points on the inside of the hull.
+It's based on the "A New Concave Hull Algorithm and Concaveness Measure for n-dimensional Datasets" 2010 paper by Jin-Seo Park and Se-John Oh, but modified to take a deflection angle rather than an abstract threshold value